reconfine/improve-ui/README.md

 # AI Text Enhancer

-A Raycast extension that enhances UI text and LLM prompts using AI for better user experiences and more effective AI interactions.
+A Raycast extension that takes your currently selected text, and replaces it with an improved version via RaycastAI

 ## Commands